 - a.
-The existing 4-foot-wide sidewalks surrounding Area A/MOB site (along Roswell Terrace, Walnut Crescent and Bay Avenue) may remain so long as they are sufficient and in good condition and improved to meet minimum ADA requirements. - b.
+The existing 4-foot-wide sidewalks surrounding Area A/MOB site (i.e., along Roswell Terrace, Walnut Crescent and Bay Avenue) and Area B, may remain so long as they are sufficient and in good condition and improved to meet minimum ADA requirements. - b.
 New sidewalks elsewhere in the Plan Area shall be a minimum of 5 feet wide, except where they are constructed adjacent to existing sidewalks, they shall be of the same width as the sidewalks to which they connect. - c.
-New sidewalks shall be of a material that meets the approval of the reviewing Board(s).
+New sidewalks shall be of a concrete material that meets the approval of the reviewing Board(s).